Facebook pixel

 Organize the content.

 Step back and take the time to organize previous healthcare travel (or perm) jobs chronologically, starting with your most current job.
-This helps hiring managers get a high-level overview of your skills and qualifications.
+This helps hiring managers get a high-level overview of their skills and qualifications.
 Doing so often speeds up the process to get you an enticing offer.

 It’s been said that a resume should be limited to one page; however, that’s no longer the case.
 When you travel to a new healthcare job every 13 weeks, your list of previous employers grows rapidly.
 Don’t be afraid to venture over to that second page (but do try to keep your resume under three pages).